A quick peek at Snowflake’s IPO filing – TechCrunch

 Losses

 In no way does Snowflake’s operations pay for themselves.
-Indeed, the company is super unprofitable on both an operating, and net basis.
+Indeed, the company is super unprofitable on both an operating and net basis.

 In its fiscal year ending January 31, 2019, Snowflake lost $178.0 million on a net basis.
 A year later the figure swelled to $348.5 million.
 In the six months ending July 31, 2019, the company’s net loss was $177.2 million.
 In the same two quarters of this year, it was slightly lower at $171.3 million.

 And that’s why the company is probably trying to go public.
-Now that it can point to falling net losses as its revenues grow and its gross margins improve, you can chart a path to breakeven.
+Now that it can point to falling net losses as its revenues grow and its gross margins improve, you can chart a path to break-even.
 And Snowflake’s operations are burning less cash over time.
 The pace was north of $50 million a quarter in the two three-month periods ending July 31, 2019, for example.

-And even more, if we look inside the last two quarters, the most recent period (three months ending July 31, 2019) is larger than the one preceding it in revenue terms ($133.1 million vs. $108.8 million), and its net loss is smaller ($77.6 million vs. $93.6 million).
+And even more, if we look inside the last two quarters, the most recent period (three months ending July 31, 2019) is larger than the one preceding it in revenue terms ($133.1 million versus $108.8 million), and its net loss is smaller ($77.6 million versus $93.6 million).
 This lowered the company’s net margin from -86% to -58%.
 Still bad!
 But far less bad in short order, which could cut worries about Snowflake’s enormous history of unprofitability at scale.

 How we got here